About the Boise State School of Social Work

 All Boise social work programs have been reaffirmed for accreditation through February 2026 by the Council on Social Work Education.

 - Promote academic excellence that integrates social work theory and practice with community-based experiential learning and focuses on improving the human condition globally.

 - Develop programming to address local, state, regional social work education needs.

-- Support high quality scholarships that advances social work knowledge.
+- Support high-quality scholarships that advance social work knowledge.

 - Foster inclusiveness, cultural competence and sensitivity.